All Episodes

 What do you think?

-The ORS, Bruce and Nelly from DOJ.
+The Ors, Bruce and Nelly from DOJ.

 Why didn't you put him in a grand jury?

-And his answer was what made me lose all almost all the respect I have for his work on this project.
+And his answer was what made me lose almost all the respect I have for his work on this project.

-He said, Well, you know, it's complicated.
+He said, well, you know, it's complicated.

-Uh, and I'm paraphrasing, they never really pressed it.
+They never really pressed it.

-But as I go through your report and look, there are people who declined to enter to be interviewed, uh, not only Dolan, Danchenko, McComey, McCabe, Prestap, Strutt, Page, Glenn Simpson, among others.
+As I go through your report and look, there are people who declined to be interviewed.

 Can you explain that?